-Unique and innovative features of this 2013 IRWM Plan include the five planning studies developed to address identified water planning needs in the San Diego IRWM Region.
+Unique and innovative features of the 2013 IRWM Plan Update included five planning studies developed to address identified water planning needs in the San Diego IRWM Region.
 The five planning studies were developed by a technical team in conjunction with IRWM stakeholders (see further detail in Chapter 7, Regional Coordination) and focused on:

-- improving collaboration between IRWM stakeholders and the Regional Water Quality Control Board (Regional Board), - developing salinity and nutrient management guidelines and individual basin plans, - recommending integrated flood management tools that may be utilized by water managers, - incorporating climate change factors into IRWM planning, and - examining how land use planning and water resources management can be better integrated.
+- improving collaboration between IRWM stakeholders and the San Diego Regional Water Quality Control Board (San Diego Water Board), - developing salinity and nutrient management guidelines and individual basin plans, - recommending integrated flood management tools that may be utilized by water managers, - incorporating climate change factors into IRWM planning, and - examining how land use planning and water resources management may be better integrated.